 Ethernet initially competed with two largely proprietary systems, Token Ring and Token Bus.
-Ethernet was able to adapt to market realities and shift to inexpensive and ubiquitous twisted pair wiring, and these proprietary protocols soon found themselves competing in a market inundated with Ethernet products.
+Ethernet was able to adapt to market realities and shift to inexpensive and ubiguitous twisted pair wiring, and these proprietary protocols soon found themselves competing in a market inundated with Ethernet products.
 By the end of the 1980s, Ethernet was clearly the dominant network technology.

 Ethernet technology has evolved to meet new bandwidth and market requirements.
-Growing beyond computer networking, Ethernet is now used to significantly reduces the time required for data transmission, reduces power consumption, and is backwards compatible with USB 2.0.
+Growing beyond computer networking, Ethernet is now used to interconnect appliances, personal electronic devices, and in industrial applications.
+Ethernet is quickly replacing legacy data transmission systems in the world's telecommunications networks.

+USB 2.0